civicrm/probot-civicrm/README.md

 Templates from the most specific folder will take precedence.

+> NOTE: For civicrm.org, some templates are copied to multiple repos.
+> After updating `civicrm-core/PR_REPLY_TEMPLATE.mustache.md`, rn
+> `./update-config-copies.sh` to update the others.

 ## Variables

 Some variables are defined by default (as appropriate to the event):